aminrj/aminrj.github.io/_posts/2024-11-09-architecting-scalable-microservices-and-event-systems.md

 Similarly for containers, Kubernetes manages their lifecycle, automatically restarting failed containers and scaling out additional instances as needed.

-When Kafka is deployed on Kubernetes, Kafka brokers can be scaled up or down seamlessly as the data volume or processing demand changes.
-Kubernetes handles the orchestration, ensuring that the Kafka cluster remains balanced and operational.
+When Kafka runs on Kubernetes, brokers can be scaled up or down as data volume or processing demand changes.
+Kubernetes handles the orchestration, keeping the cluster balanced and operational.

-### 2. Resilience and High Availability
+### 2. Resilience and high availability

 Kafka ensures high availability through data replication across multiple brokers.
 If one broker fails, another broker with the replicated data can take